simwrapper/simwrapper.github.io/docs/guide-publishing.md

 Be sure to enable GitHub pages for your repo, and point it to the `gh-pages` branch.

 This worked as of fall 2021, if you have problems or things are broken let us know!

+### Instructions for using GitHub Pages ( + Your own file server)

+- At VSP, we have a departmental Subversion server that is set up and maintained for us.
+The only settings we needed to tweak were to add "CORS Headers" which allow unfettered access to the site from other websites (e.g. SimWrapper)

+- An NGINX proxy server is probably a more common choice if you don't already have Subversion lying around for some reason.

+- **For this to work,** you need to create your own build of SimWrapper and edit the `src/fileSystems.ts` file to point to your file server URL.
+Push that build to Github Pages.

 ## File server settings